microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

 Designer.
 This template package for C# and Visual Basic .NET Type Editors helps with that process.

-## 30.000 feet view of this template solution
+## 30,000 feet view of this template solution

 Disclaimer: Don't get confused with the terminology around templates.
 When we are talking about templates, we mean Visual Studio templates.
-Those are the templates that you see, when you create a new project or solution inside of Visual Studio, or at the dotnet CLI.
+Those are the templates that you see when you create a new project or solution inside of Visual Studio, or at the dotnet CLI.
 There are these types of templates:

 * Project template results in a new project.